When is a Good Time to Invest?

 Sustainable investing considers environmental, social, and corporate governance (ESG) to generate long-term competitive returns and positive societal impact.
 In fact, over the last five years or so, a range of sustainable equity indices have actually outperformed standard non-sustainable benchmark stock indices such as STOXX Europe or MSCI World.

-SRI indices such as MSCI World SRI have delivered a 14.1% compound annual growth rate (CAGR) in returns since the beginning of 2016, 1.1% more than the MSCI World standard benchmark index.***
+Over the last five years or so (2016-2022), SRI indices such as MSCI World SRI have delivered a 14.1% compound annual growth rate (CAGR) in returns since the beginning of 2016, 1.1% more than the MSCI World standard benchmark index4.

 There are many motivations for sustainable investing including personal values and goals.
 Most people seek a strong financial performance, but alongside this believe these investments should be contributing to advancements in social, environmental, and governance practices.